SoumiDas/VTruST/README.md

 <i>Model:</i> ResNet-18

+Please download 'CIFAR-10-C' from https://zenodo.org/record/2535967 and store it under robustness/

 The default parameters are provided in ```config.json```.
 One can vary the parameters by running ```python config_create.py```

 In order to obtain selected datapoints and their scores, from VTruST, run